akashmagnadia/WordGuess_Game/README.md

 If the client loses three rounds consecutively, the client loses the game.
 If the client is able to guess at least one word from each category, the client wins the game.

+**Added Feature(s)**
+In this game, I am using a java class to parse Datamuse API to fetch words related to the three categories.
+In the case when the API response isn't successful the server falls back on words already assigned to each categories.

 **How to install this program on your computer**
 <br/>
 Download the file for the